zulip/zulip-mobile/docs/howto/debugging.md

 Debugging is available both for Android and iOS, and on an emulator or a physical device via a browser's developer tools.

+We've defined a function `sendMessage` that can send a message from within the WebView to React Native-land outside it.
+This can be used (with `type: 'debug'`) if you want to see WebView logs alongisde React Native logs.

 To debug code that runs during the initial load of the WebView, add `alert("pause"); debugger;` where you want a breakpoint.
 Then open the WebView and connect the debugger before clearing the alert.